 The main drawback to carbon steel knives is their poor resistance to corrosion.
 Unless they are well treated after each use, these knives will rust in a wet environment.
 Cleaning the knife after each use maintains the blade material and you get a sharp, durable blade that will be great outside.

 Of the many types of carbon steel blades, look out for the 1095 steel.
 It holds a scary sharp edge and is easy to sharpen.
-For a more in depth explanation of the various materials, check out this article.

 4. Grip Material and Design